arcbtc/Ziggy/README.md

 ![alt text](https://i.imgur.com/telFnTB.png)

-# ⚡⚡⚡⚡⚡⚡⚡ Ziggy Stardust ⚡⚡⚡⚡⚡⚡⚡ </br> (A dynamic Lightning Network point of sale device)
+# ⚡⚡⚡⚡⚡⚡⚡ Ziggy Stardust ⚡⚡⚡⚡⚡⚡⚡ </br> (An NFC bitcoin Lightning Network point of sale device)

 ## *"There is life on Mars"*